OWENS FAMILY CHARITABLE FUND

 In 2018, Toby and Amy Owens created a CHARITABLE LEAD TRUST (CLT) from the inheritance received after the deaths of Toby’s parents.
 They were curious about the idea of placing those funds in a charitable lead trust and learned more from a family member.
 The fact that the trust was a vehicle that would offset some of the tax consequences of the inheritance while providing a benefit to the community got their attention.
 They also felt that this would be a good way to teach their kids the importance of charitable giving.

 A charitable lead trust is an irrevocable trust designed to provide financial support to charities that you specify for a stated number of years.
 After this period, any remaining assets pass to you (or others whom you designate) free of gift tax.

 The advantages to the donor are either an upfront tax deduction or estate or gift tax reduction.
 In addition, the charity will also instantly benefit the most from this arrangement because of the immediate payments that will be made.

-The Owens’ placed a lump sum of cash in the trust which makes a periodic distributions (they chose quarterly distributions for 15 years) based on a percentage payout to the Lexington Community Foundation.
+The Owens’ placed a lump sum of cash in the trust which makes a periodic distribution (they chose quarterly distributions for 15 years) based on a percentage payout to the Lexington Community Foundation.
 Those distributed funds are held at the Foundation in the Owens Family Charitable Fund for future distribution.

 What the Owens want others to know: